Yi Sanhae: Imjin War

-Yi San Hae was the Chief State Councilor when the Japanese invaded in 1592, beginning the Imjin War.
-After the defeats at Sangju and Tangeumdae, Seonjo expressed his wish to abandon the capital of Hanseong.
+Yi Sanhae was the Chief State Councilor when the Japanese invaded in 1592, beginning the Imjin War.
+After the defeats at Sangju and Tangeumdae, Seonjo expressed his wish to abandon the capital of Hansŏng.
 This was opposed by all the government ministers except for Yi, who argued that there was a precedent in history for similar events.
 Blamed for the initial military setbacks and the loss of the capital, Yi was exiled to Kangwon Province until 1595.
 He was released in 1595 and returned to court despite opposition from the Westerners.
-During the war, to oppose Ryu Seong Ryong who supported Yi Sun Shin, Yi San Hae was more sympathetic towards Won Gyun.
-After his return he became Daejehak and acted as the leader of the Northerners although by this time they had divided into the greater Northerner and Smaller Northerners.
-Yi San Hae was part of the Greater Northerners but largely stayed out of inter factional squabbles.
+During the war, to oppose Yu Sŏngnyong who supported Yi Sun-sin, Yi Sanhae was more sympathetic towards Wŏn Kyun.
+After his return he became Taejehak and acted as the leader of the Northerners although by this time they had divided into the greater Northerner and Smaller Northerners.
+Yi Sanhae was part of the Greater Northerners but largely stayed out of inter-factional squabbles.

-In 1596, he was put in charge of investigating a peasant rebellion led by Yi Mong Hak.
+In 1596, he was put in charge of investigating a peasant rebellion led by Yi Monghak.

 After the death of Toyotomi Hideyoshi, the Japanese began withdrawing from Korea in 1598.
-Yi San Hae's son Yi Gyeong Jeon had also passed the Gwageo examination and had been recommended for the post of Ijo Jeongrang, however the previous Ijo Jeongrang Jung Gyung Sae who was a Southerner opposed the appointment based on Yi's personality.
-This greatly angered Yi San Hae and his followers and deepened his distrust in the Southerners.
+Yi Sanhae's son Yi Kyŏngjŏn had also passed the kwagŏ examination and had been recommended for the post of section chief of the Ministry of Personnel (이조정랑; 吏曹正郎; ijo chŏngnang), however the previous section chief Chŏng Kyŏngse (정경세; 鄭經世), a Southerner, opposed the appointment based on Yi's personality.
+This greatly angered Yi Sanhae and his followers and deepened his distrust in the Southerners.